bouvet/ASP.NET-Core/Labs/3 - Introduction to Routing & MVC.md

   },
   ```
 1. Open the `Startup.cs` file
 1. Add an using directive for Microsoft.AspNetCore.Routing.
-We need the Routing-alias because of namespace collision with Microsoft.AspNetCore.Builder (RouteBuilder.MapGet is defined as an extension method in both Routing and Builder)
+We need an alias for this directive because of a naming collision.
+(RouteBuilder.MapGet is defined as an extension method in both Microsoft.AspNetCore.Routing and Microsoft.AspNetCore.Builder)

   ``` c#
   using Routing = Microsoft.AspNetCore.Routing;